6K

 Episodes

-Jenn (she/they) and Chavonne (she/her) are a HAES®-aligned dietitian and therapist duo who are passionate about dismantling the intersectional barriers to embodiment.
+Jenn (she/they) and Chavonne (she/her) are a HAES®-aligned dietitian and therapist, respectively, who are passionate about dismantling the intersectional barriers to embodiment within the context of the matrix of domination.
 In this show, they interview professionals and those with lived experience alike to learn how they are affecting radical change and how we can all make this world a safer place for those living in larger bodies and in marginalized spaces.
-EFTROU is currently recording season 4 with publishing starting February 2024 (every month after that on the first Thursdays of each month!) through November 2024.
+EFTROU is currently publishing season 4 every month on the first Thursdays of each month through April 2025.

 Episodes